yuanlong94/polkadot/roadmap/implementers-guide/src/runtime/disputes.md

 struct DisputeAvailabilityBitfield {
   validators: BitVec, // one bit per validator
   previous_validators: BitVec, // one bit per validator in the previous session
-  submitted_at: BlockNumber, // for accounting, as meaning of bits may change over time.
-}
+  submitted_at: BlockNumber, // a reference block to reference the right set of validators at the time of submission }
 ```